 When Amanda isn’t saving the world, you can find her exploring the Rose City with her family.
 From hiking to biking to camping, and actually enjoying the rain, Amanda is a true Oregonian at heart.

 Post college, Katie made her way out West to join the burgeoning software industry.
 But it was a business trip to India that awoke her passion for addressing climate change.
 The billboards advertising pollution-free buses provided a powerful reminder that there was an issue more fundamental to global prosperity than supplying the world with information and communication technologies: how to sustainably power the world’s needs.

 Her career change began with an MBA, an internship at SunPower, and a project researching LED lighting systems in rural Indian villages.
 For the next five years, she worked at PG&E helping pioneer tax equity financing investments for distributed generation (the first utility in the U.S. to do so).
 She started her career at 3Degrees leading strategy and innovation.
 Today, she serves as Vice President of Marketing, managing a team that is responsible for capturing customer insights and delivering high-quality marketing solutions to clients that drive awareness, engagement and impact.

-Outside of work, Katie can be found exploring San Francisco with her husband and their three kids.
+Outside of work, Katie can be found exploring San Francisco with her husband and their four kids.
 In any remaining free time, Katie appreciates a healthy dose of R&R (reading and running).